kimtae/newspaperSite/README.md

     git clone https://github.com/l-yk-l/newspaperSite

-To update the source code to the latest commit, run the following command inside the osu directory:
+To update the source code to the latest commit, run the following command inside the project directory:

     git pull